ChuckBates/topaz_edge_mesh_poc/Aserto Edge Authorizer/READEME.md

 ## Use

-With the edge authorizer and the python server running, you can interact with the example API requests in the included `OPA POC.postman_collection.json` example requests.
-Additionally if you would like to interact with the edge authorizer directly the included `Aserto Edge Authorizer POC.postman_collection.json` example requests.
+With the edge authorizer and the python server running, you can interact with the example API requests in the included `opa_poc.insomnia.json` example requests.
+Additionally if you would like to interact with the edge authorizer directly the included `aserto_edge_authorizer_poc.insomnia.json` example requests can be used.